 Miss G suffered catastrophic injuries including severe brain damage, with bleeding and swelling of the brain.
 After a variety of tests and scans she was confirmed to be in a minimally conscious state, meaning she has very little, if any, awareness of what is happening around her.
 She is unable to care for herself and was moved to a specialist brain injury unit for 24/7 care, which she will require for the rest of her life.

 The defendant pleaded guilty to dangerous driving at crown court.
-Jonathan Clement, specialist brain injury lawyer, acting for the claimant, on a no win no fee basis, argued that the defendant had been negligent by failing to insert the safety pin in the connection between his vehicle and his trailer, which in turn prevented a secondary spring loaded locking device from working.
+Our team of specialist brain injury lawyers, acting for the claimant, on a no win no fee basis, argued that the defendant had been negligent by failing to insert the safety pin in the connection between his vehicle and his trailer, which in turn prevented a secondary spring loaded locking device from working.
 He had also failed to attach a third safety mechanism (a breaking cable).
-Jonathan was able to successfully argue that, by these actions the defendant had failed to manage and control his trailer properly.
+The team were able to successfully argue that, by these actions the defendant had failed to manage and control his trailer properly.

 The brain injury team settled the case for a multi-million pound out-of-court settlement.
 This settlement will compensate Miss G for the pain and suffering caused by her injuries and will ensure Miss G has the best care available.
 Miss G has been able to stay in her specialist brain injury unit, which is noted for the devoted skill and attention of its staff members, and receives care tailored to her individual needs.
 Miss G has also had a deputy appointed, based at Thomson Snell & Passmore, who arranges any equipment and therapy Miss G may need, and manages Miss G’s finances.